Logo

 • Metabolism: Over the age of 40, body’s metabolism slows down and we often become less physically active.
 Hence it is even more important to adopt healthy eating and fitness habits to avoid becoming overweight.

-• Weakened Senses: Older adults tend to lose their taste sensations for instance sensitivity to salty and bitter tastes first.
-Hence, there salt and sugar intake tend to increase which can give rise to other health issues. so you may be inclined to salt your food more heavily than before—even though older adults need less salt than younger people.
+• Weakened Senses: Older adults tend to lose their taste sensations, for instance sensitivity to salty and bitter tastes first.
+Hence, their salt and sugar intake tends to increase which can give rise to other health issues.
+You may be inclined to salt your food more heavily than before—even though older adults need less salt than younger people.
 Use herbs, spices, and healthy oils—like olive oil—to season food instead of salt.

 • Medications & Other Illnesses: Some health problems or medications can negatively influence appetite or affect taste, again leading older adults to consume too much sugar or salt.